Written by Joyce Ann Danieles

 Fortunately, service providers ensure they adhere to strict BPO security rules and regulations to alleviate the impact of such persistent risks.
 Perhaps you might ask, “In what way, though?”

 Stay on this page if you want a straightforward answer to that question.
-Here, you learn the risks, challenges, and best practices of protecting sensitive information in the outsourcing market.
+Here, you learn the risks, challenges, and best practices for protecting sensitive information in the outsourcing market.

 Why BPO Firms Need To Follow Security Rules